 The goal was to snatch and hold a single leg of the partner for up to 3 seconds.

 After you had the single leg, the goal was to complete the takedown and put your partner on the mat.

 A few rounds where you could score from pushing your opponent off the mat or into the wall.
 My memory of the particulars seems hazy, possibly because this turned out to be an area that I was less than excellent at.

 Then to finish, we did rounds rotating with the complete ruleset that the competition would be held under.
 On a few occasions, we also did a mini knockout tournament at the end to simulate the competition setting.

 A standard static stretch routine for a cool down.

-As you may be able to tell from that, the focus for the competition was on snatch single-leg takedowns which, based on the ruleset, I thought would be the best way to play to win.
+As you may be able to tell from that, the focus of the competition was on snatch single-leg takedowns which, based on the ruleset, I thought would be the best way to play to win.
 But any takedowns were allowed once it came time to practice under the full beach wrestling rules.

-Overall, everyone who competed did really well, with everyone managing to score takedowns, and overall it was merely a fun day of wrestling and camaraderie for the team.
+Overall, everyone who competed did well, with everyone managing to score takedowns, and overall it was merely a fun day of wrestling and camaraderie for the team.
 An experience I hope we can get close to replicating again in the future.

 Start Your Morning With A Martial Arts Routine!